||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “There’s animals out there?”
 Maia cried, looking fearful.
 “Big ones?”

-"Hopefully," Hestia murmured.
-She had instinctively put her fingers in her ears, for Maia's loud exclamations at close quarters were becoming painful.
+“Hopefully,” Hestia murmured, her fingers having instinctively leapt to her ears.
+Maia’s loud exclamations at close quarters were becoming painful.

-"If they're hungry they'll want something bigger to chew on," Xuthus reassured her.
-He punctuated his observation with a slap to Lodus' belly, earning a hurt stare in return.
+“If they’re hungry they’ll want something bigger to chew,” Xuthus reassured Maia.
+He punctuated his observation with a slap to Lodus’ belly, earning a hurt stare in return.

-With the help of Xuthus' torch, they found their winter coats and were soon ready to venture outside.
-Hestia retrieved an emergency lantern from the cupboard under the stairs, which was a lot brighter than Xuthus' torch but had barely enough gas left in its fuel cell for half an hour's use.
-As they gathered at the front door of the cabin, Hestia noticed Maia was giving her a strange stare, then saw that the other three had chosen to wear their academy flight suits and matching thermal jackets.
+With the help of Xuthus’ torch, they found their winter coats and were soon ready to venture outside.
+Hestia retrieved an emergency lantern from a cupboard beneath the stairs, which was a lot brighter than Xuthus’ torch but barely had enough gas left in its fuel cell for half an hour’s use.
+As they gathered at the front door of the cabin, Hestia noticed Maia was giving her a strange stare.
+The other three had chosen to wear their academy flight suits and matching thermal jackets.
 Hestia herself had grabbed her favourite red coat, which reached to her knees and had a large hood that kept her head nice and warm.

 “That’s your coat?”
 Maia asked.
 “How quaint.”

 Hestia gave her a withering look, pushed open the door and stepped into the cold night air.
 As she paused to take in the fake wintry vista of the resort, her eyes were drawn to the steel and glass dome above.
 Free from the glare of artificial light, the stars blazed brighter than she had ever seen before.
 It was an awe-inspiring sight.

 “It’s beautiful,” she murmured.

 “Come on, little red riding hood,” said Xuthus.
 “Let’s go and find granny.”